Next leg of my Australia-New Zealand Trip is the amazing city of Melbourne. This is fake ray bans Hosier Lane, Downtown Melbourne.

 Walk along the south bank of Yarra River – Take a stroll along Yarra River and get a glimpse of the city landscape of downtown Melbourne.
 A perfect spot to take photos is by the riverbank along the south side with the buildings of Melbourne in the background.
 From Flinder’s Street, it’s a short walk to the south bank.

 Visit the State Library of Victoria – The State Library of Victoria located in central Melbourne has a Victorian architecture making its facade look like the buildings in Europe.
 But the hidden gem is actually on the inside.
 Go up to the 2nd to the top most floor of the library and take a photo of the library below.
 The tables below as well as the book shelves make a symmetric, instagram-worthy shot.
+Oh, for those interested in other kind of activities – here are the best theme parks in Melbourne.

 Brighton Beach – Just a 20 minute commute is Brighton Beach.
 A must visit for those who would want to take photos with the iconic colorful beach houses.
 Enjoy the waves and stroll along the beach coast in nfl jerseys cheap this laid back neighborhood in Melbourne.
 For those who are looking to go away from the city, Brighton Beach is a must-go.